The Festivus Pole

 The Festivus tradition is centered around the display of an unadorned aluminum pole.
 The Festivus Pole is the ultimate symbol of an anti-Christmas holiday, it is plain looking, unencumbered by branches and decorations, and it is relatively inexpensive.

-In Seinfeld, Frank Costanza chose the aluminum pole as an opposition to the commercialization of highly decorated Christmas trees, and also because he "finds tinsel distracting."
+In Seinfeld, Frank Costanza chose the unadorned aluminum pole as a symbol in direct opposition to a decorated Christmas tree.
+Frank also claimed that he "finds tinsel distracting."

 Kramer: Is there a tree?

 Frank Costanza: No. Instead, there's a pole.
 Requires no decoration.
 I find tinsel distracting.

-In addition, Frank Costanza praises the aluminum pole for its "very high strength-to-weight ratio."
+In addition, Frank Costanza praised the aluminum pole for its "very high strength-to-weight ratio."

 Frank Costanza: It's made from aluminum.
 Very high strength-to-weight ratio.

 Kruger: I find your belief system fascinating.

-After the celebration is over, it is not uncommon for a pole to be placed in an out-of-the-way place, such as a crawl space; a tradition derived from a comment Frank made to Kramer: "I'll get the pole from the crawlspace".
+After the celebration is over, it is not uncommon for the pole to be placed in an out-of-the-way location, such as a crawl space; a tradition derived from a comment Frank made to Kramer: "I'll get the pole from the crawlspace".

 The Festivus Pole was a creation of Seinfeld script writers.
 There was no unadorned aluminum pole in the original Festivus as described by writer Dan O'Keefe.
 However, the Festivus pole is a fun addition to the Festivus story!

 How to get a Festivus Pole?

 Some people like to stick with the basics.
 Keep in mind, Frank Costanza didn't purchase his Festivus pole from a web site?
 To a "Costanza", Festivus poles don't come from a commercial entity.
 They come from the crawlspace, not from the mailman!
 If you desire an authentic Festivus experience take this into consideration.

 Advice: Go to your crawlspace (or attic, basement or closet) and find out what you do have.
 Do you have an old lamp pole, curtain rod?
 Maybe a wooden plank or a cardboard tube you could cover in aluminum foil?
 Anything that is non-commercial and non-flashy.
 That is the true spirit of Festivus for some.